Objects worn on the body can function as social tools.

 A one day workshop reminds you to be playful and invigorates making because of the time constraints coupled with the non-hierarchical collective environment, outside your own studio where we usually work alone.
 It's an opportunity to reconnect with student experience that informs again our teaching practice.
 Having an audience outcome added an intensity that extended the value of the workshop, making it more dynamic.

-- Contact Victoria Bell, Andrew Last, Tracy Kennedy, Simon Swale or Cyndy McKenzie
+- Contact Victoria Bell, Andrew Last, Tracy Kennedy, or Simon Swale

 - Read more about this project